SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 To get to this summarized goal, we came up with a list of things we wanted to focus on during the entire process.

 * high quality of speaker performance & content
-* diversity not just of speakers, but of types of content (technical, non-tech, interpersonal skills, fun) and formats (length, discussions)
+* diversity of speakers, but also of types of content (technical, non-tech, interpersonal skills, fun) and formats (length, discussions)
 * taking care of and helping our speakers
-* reviewing speakers slides, content, CFPs to make the best proposals and talks possible
+* reviewing speakers’ slides, content, CFPs to make the best proposals and talks possible
 * transparency in publicity of CFP and why we care
 * recognizing personal achievements to eliminate fear of tokenism